open-telemetry/opentelemetry-specification/specification/metrics/noop.md

 footprint as possible.
 Therefore, all MeterProviders created MUST NOT hold configuration or operational state.

-Since all MeterProviders a will hold the same empty state, a No-Op MAY provide the same MeterProvider instances to all creation requests.
+Since all MeterProviders hold the same empty state, a No-Op MAY provide the same MeterProvider instances to all creation requests.

 The No-Op is used by OpenTelemetry users to disable OpenTelemetry